London Victory Celebrations of 1946

 The Official Programme of the Victory Celebrations.

-The London Victory Celebrations of 1946 were British Commonwealth, Empire and Allied victory celebrations held after the defeat of Nazi Germany and Japan in World War II.
+The London Victory Celebrations of 1946 were British Commonwealth, Empire and Allied victory celebrations held on 8 June 1946 after the defeat of Nazi Germany and Japan in the Second World War.
 On 1 November 1945 the Prime Minister, Clement Attlee, appointed a committee under the chairmanship of the Home Secretary, James Chuter Ede to formulate plans for official victory celebrations.
 The celebrations took place in London on 8 June 1946, and consisted mainly of a military parade through the city and a night time fireworks display.
-Most British allies took part in the parade, including Belgium, Brazil, Canada, China, Czechoslovakia, France, Greece, Luxembourg the Netherlands, South Africa and the United States.
+Most British allies took part in the parade, including Belgium, Brazil, Canada, China, Czechoslovakia, France, Greece, Luxembourg, the Netherlands, South Africa and the United States.